20th Waffen Grenadier Division of the SS (1st Estonian): Background

 A secret protocol of the Molotov–Ribbentrop Pact signed on 23 August 1939 between Nazi Germany and the Soviet Union defined the spheres of influence, with Estonia assigned to the Soviet one.
 On 16–17 June 1940, the Soviet Union invaded and occupied Estonia.
 The military occupation was complete by 21 June 1940 and rendered "official" by a communist coup d'état.

 Nazi Germany invaded the Soviet Union on 22 June 1941 and occupied Estonia by the end of the summer.
 The Germans were perceived by most Estonians as liberators from the terror of Stalinist USSR, and hopes were raised for the restoration of the country's independence.
 The initial enthusiasm that greeted the German invasion changed to disappointment, resentment, and in part even to enmity within a year.

 Despite initial German policy not to recruit Estonians into the German Army, the commander of the German 18th Army, Generaloberst Georg von Küchler, established 26 Estonian-manned security detachments (Sicherungs-Abteilungen), which by August 1941 had been formed into the 181st–186th Security Battalions (Sicherungs-Bataillone), each of 700 men.
-Motivated by desire to revenge the Soviet Union, volunteers were plentiful, and while the original intent was for these units to serve as guards in Estonia, they were sent to the front line and acquitted themselves well.
+Motivated by a desire for revenge on the Soviet Union, volunteers were plentiful, and while the original intent was for these units to serve as guards in Estonia, they were sent to the front line and acquitted themselves well.
 By March 1942, there were 16 Estonian battalions and companies in the Soviet Union, totalling 10,000 men.
 In October 1942, the existing security battalions were re-organised into "Eastern" battalions, with the 181st becoming the 658th, the 182nd becoming the 659th, one company of the 184th becoming the 657th "Eastern" Company, the rest of the 184th becoming the 660th "Eastern" Battalion, and the 186th being converted into the "Eastern" Depot Battalion "Narwa".
 These were retitled as "Estonian" battalions on 1 January 1943.

 Also in August 1941, the German police established defence detachments (Schutzmannschaft-Abteilungen) in Estonia to combat partisans.
 In November the defence detachments were combined into defence battalions (Schutzmannschaft-Bataillone) or Schuma battalions, and by October 1942 there were 5,400 Estonians in 14 battalions, with another 5,100 Estonian civil police.
 In December 1943, the remaining 18 Schuma battalions were retitled "Estonian Police Battalions".
 Of these, eleven served in operational areas outside Estonia.